Jumptime unraveling of Markovian open quantum systems: Jumptime averaging

 Note that the upper limit of the integral over the final jump time $t_n$ in (\ref{Eq:jump-time_unraveling}) is shifted to infinity, as the occurrence of the last jump is now unconstrained in time.
 Moreover, the quantum trajectories (\ref{Eq:jump-time_conditioned_density_operators}) terminate immediately after the indicated number of jumps is reached.

 By construction, the jumptime-averaged state $\rho_n$ describes a well-defined, positive semi-definite quantum state, which is normalized as long as every quantum trajectory reaches $n$ jumps.
-As we show below, the latter is closely related to the presence/absence of dark states.
+Moreover, it is operationally accessible in continuous monitoring schemes, where quantum trajectories are traced and quantum jumps detected.
+To see this, we relate the jumptime-averaged state $\rho_n$ to a readout protocol, which operationally explains how $\rho_n$ describes the statistics of readout measurements.
+Note that all quantum states refer, implicitly or explicitly, to a readout protocol.
+However, while commonly the time $t$ of the readout measurement is fixed, i.e., a quantum state $\rho_t$ describes the statistics of, actual or hypothetical, repeated measurements at the time $t$, $\rho_n$ is based on a readout protocol that connects different readout times.

-The jumptime-averaged state $\rho_n$ is operationally accessible in continuous monitoring schemes, where individual trajectories are realized and quantum jumps detected.
-The protocol is: Count the quantum jumps (``clicks'' in the monitoring detector) until the desired jump index $n$ is reached, then perform a concluding (strong) readout measurement.
+The {\it readout protocol} for $\rho_n$, which involves knowledge of the jump occurrences, is as follows: After preparing the initial state $\rho_0$, continuously measure the system and count the quantum jumps (``clicks'' in the monitoring instrument) until the desired jump index $n$ is reached (the readout condition), then perform a concluding (strong) readout measurement.
 After repeating this many times, the statistics of the readout measurement is described by $\rho_n$, cf.~(\ref{Eq:jump-time_unraveling}).
-In contrast, if the final readout measurement is, regardless of the jump count, performed at a fixed time $t$ for each run, then the statistics of the readout measurement is described by $\rho(t)$, cf.~(\ref{Eq:jump_expansion}).
+In contrast, if the final readout measurement is, regardless of the jump count, performed at a fixed time $t$ for each run (i.e., the jump detections are effectively discarded under this readout condition), then the statistics of the readout measurement is described by $\rho_t$, cf.~(\ref{Eq:jump_expansion}).
+The readout protocols underlying the jumptime and the walltime averaging, respectively, are illustrated in Fig.~\ref{Fig:readout_protocol}.

+Let us note that quantum jump detections have previously been proposed as a trigger in quantum feedback protocols (see, e.g., \cite{Carvalho2007stabilizing}, and \cite{Wiseman2009quantum, Jacobs2014quantum} and reference therein); however, always in combination with the readout triggered by walltimes, i.e., walltime averaging.
+As we show in the remainder, jumptime averaging, i.e., the readout triggered by jump counts, gives rise to significantly distinct dynamical characteristics.